 Beware!
 You shouldn't take this to mean that because a disc is a higher speed, it will automatically fly farther.
 Most players need lots of practice and training to throw a high speed disc correctly.
 In fact, many beginners will find that slower speed discs fly farther for them than higher speed discs.

-If you're interested in learning more about the physics behind disc flight, give this article a read.
+If you're interested in learning more about how disc design impacts stability, check out this article about the physics behind disc flight.

 When newer players hear that a disc is considered a “putter,” they often think it can only serve one purpose: finishing a hole at short range.